-The debt snowball asks you to pay as much as you can toward your smallest balances first while making minimum payments on the rest, whereas the debt avalanche method asks you to pay as much as you can toward your highest interest balances first while making minimum payments on the rest.
-Both strategies lead you toward paying off your debts one at a time until you only have one debt left and then none.
+The debt snowball method entails paying as much as you can toward your smallest balances first while making minimum payments on the rest.
+The debt avalanche method has you pay as much as you can toward your highest interest balance first while making minimum payments on the remaining debt.

 The bottom line

 If you’re struggling with debt, you’re certainly not alone.
-Fortunately, there are many options for you to consider, including balance transfer credit cards, debt consolidation loans and more.
+Fortunately, there are many options for you to consider, such as balance transfer credit cards and debt consolidation.

-Make sure to spend some time researching all your options so you know which one works best for your needs.
-Paying a balance transfer fee to utilize one of the best balance transfer credit cards is often the best choice, but you should run the numbers to find out.
+Make sure you spend some time researching all your options so you know which one will work best for your needs.
+Paying a balance transfer fee to utilize one of the best balance transfer credit cards is often a good choice, but you should run the numbers to find out.